 4. A Greedy Man in a Hungry World (Jay Rayner)

 In this book, Jay Rayner argues that buying ‘locally’ does no good, and that farmers’ markets are merely a lifestyle choice.
 He also offers the opinion that ‘organic’ is little more than a marketing label, and one that has been eclipsed by the need for sustainable intensification.
 Whilst I don’t agree with everything he has to say, or indeed, the obnoxious way he often says it, this book certainly offers plenty of food for thought, and if anything, highlights just how huge -and confusing – the issue of feeding our ever-growing population has become.
 Buy now: A Greedy Man in a Hungry World: How (Almost) Everything You Thought You Knew About Food Is Wrong

-On a lighter note that the previous titles in this list, I had to include Posh Toast because it is fast becoming one of my favourite day-to-day recipe books – it’s especially good for weekend brunch.
-If you’re the type of person who is daunted by the idea of cooking, this is a great book to get you started – and it most importantly, it proves that great food doesn’t have to be complicated.
-This little hard back book contains more than 70 recipes for every time of day, covering breakfast, lunch, snacks and supper.
-Recipes include: brioche toast with peaches and cream, roasted tomato and goats cheese tartine, and thyme-buttered mushrooms with whipped gorgonzola, rocket, and honey.
-You’ll never want beans from a tin on white bread, ever again.
+On a lighter note that the previous titles in this list, I had to include Posh Toast and Posh Eggs because they are fast becoming my favourite day-to-day recipe books – they’re especially good for weekend brunch.
+If you’re the type of person who is daunted by the idea of cooking, these are great books to get you started – and most importantly, they prove that great food doesn’t have to be complicated.
+These two little hard backed books contain more than 70 recipes each for every time of day, covering breakfast, lunch, snacks and supper.
+Recipes include: brioche toast with peaches and cream, baked egg cups, roasted tomato and goats cheese tarts, and thyme-buttered mushrooms with whipped gorgonzola, rocket, and honey.
 Buy now: Posh Toast: Over 70 recipes for glorious things on toast